Destiner/envio-docs/blog/2023-10-24-indexer-benchmarking-results.md

 ## Findings

-Below is a the results from the benchmarking tests, measured in number of events indexed per second:
+Below are the results from the benchmarking tests, measured in number of events indexed per second:

 <img src="/blog-assets/envio-univ3-benchmark-results.png" alt="future of blockchain indexing" width="100%"/>